martinezynwa/spotifyNewReleases/README.md

 - [x] figure out logic on backend
 - [x] handle situation when two artists are listed as album/song creators
 - [x] handle duplicates(when following two artists that released one song together)
+- [x] add group owner into the item input during group/artist creation
+- [x] lastFetchDate should be linked with user info from MongoDB
+- [x] figure out why is axios post not working sometimes
+  - [x] axios post to specific playlist may contain more than one item
+- [x] return what songs were added during the run from backend
 ### TBD
-- [ ] figure out why is axios post not working sometimes
-- [ ] add group owner into the item input during group/artist creation
-- [ ] lastFetchDate should be linked with user info from MongoDB
-- [ ] return what songs were added during the run from backend
-- [ ] getting new releases should run automatically once per day, not manually

 # GROUPS PAGE